- 1. Import Camera Videos to Apps+

 H.264 codec, AVI, MP4 file type.

 Canon is another popular camera brand that has been manufacturing cameras since 1984.
-This Japanese multinational company manufactures standard as well as high-end professional camera and camcorders.
+This Japanese multinational company manufactures standard as well as high-end professional cameras and camcorders.

 Panasonic is a Japanese multinational electronics corporation that has a decent range of cameras and camcorders to suit the needs of all types of users.
 The devices manufactured by the company comes with an array of features like MP in the range of 12 to 21, optical zoom in the range of 16 to 24, waterproof, and others.